iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.0.3/report.md

 > App can be good but is limited and annoying.
 If registered and track items if you are out on delivery it doesn't let you schedule redelivery using details on app.You have to manually enter everything including address to redeliver.<br> :date: __2021-01-20 17:19:05__

-> No landscape support<br> :date: __2021-01-19 08:30:47__

-> Rocky start.
-Firstly they don't tell you if your previous login from the old app has been carried over so I had to do a forgot password to see if my email is still recognised.
-Then I wanted to change my password.
-To do this in a standard way on any app you tapo the three lines to pull down the menu - so far so good, then you tap Account - oh no you don't there isn't one so you fumble about trying the obscure options and get know where.
-I still haven't found where the Account settings are.<br> :date: __2021-01-11 12:22:55__

-> There is no way to change your password in the app or website settings, seriously?<br> :date: __2021-01-07 15:06:41__

 #### 1-star reviews